 Prerequisite Coursework

-Important note on the Georgia Tech Grade Forgiveness Policy: While GT has a grade substitution/forgiveness policy, all student pursuing careers in the health professions must be aware that professional schools and application services to these programs will require that ALL grades are reported regardless of GT policy.
+Important note on the Georgia Tech Grade Forgiveness Policy: While GT has a grade substitution/forgiveness policy, all student pursuing careers in the health professions must be aware that professional schools and application services to these programs will require that ALL grades are reported, regardless of GT policy.
 Professional schools, through their Central Application Service (CAS) will average in the original grade and create a new recalculated GPA as part of their application process.

 Requirement for Professional School Admission or Test Prep* Course Number Course Name Pre-Requisite